Braised Puy Lentil Salad

 - 4 cups veggie stock plus more water as needed

 - 2–4 tsp salt (or to taste)

-- Any assortment of salad greens and veggies to make a garden salad including onions, greens, mushrooms and root vegetables.
+- Any assortment of salad greens and veggies to make a garden salad including onions, greens, mushrooms and and roasted winter squash or root vegetables.

 - Toasted seeds such as sunflower and sesame